-Tempest tries to put forward a revolutionary viewpoint that is clear and understandable, that weighs in on strategic and tactical questions, offers concrete guidance as well as political theory, and presents a consistent politics “from below”.
-Our project is revolutionary and democratic, aspirational and rooted in daily life, rank and file-oriented, feminist, anti-racist, anti-capitalist and anti-bureaucratic.
+The Tempest Collective is an educational and organizing project.
+Tempest aims to create a space for the Left to come together to discuss and debate.
+Our goal is to put forward a revolutionary vision that is clear and understandable, that weighs in on strategic and tactical questions, offers concrete guidance as well as political theory, and presents a consistent set of working-class politics “from below”.

-Our collective produces this online publication, pursuing pieces from activists and writers that grapple with the emerging questions for the Left in the United States.
-We work on a series of broad agreements about political perspectives and don’t represent a line or a singular point of view, but rather a current of revolutionary socialism from below.
+Our collective produces this online publication, pursuing pieces from activists and writers that grapple with the emerging questions for the Left.
+We have broad agreement on political perspectives, but don’t represent a line or a singular point of view, rather a current of revolutionary socialism from below, united in a vision of replacing capitalism with a society rooted in the interests of the majority.
 Our editors don’t uniformly endorse every position represented in the articles published, and operate on the premise that genuine engagement and debate will strengthen our movement and politics.
 We organize public forums and events, seeking to engage with struggles, educate and discuss.